pmeulen/ansible-tools/README.md

     # Format: PEM X.509 certificate
     middleware_saml_sp_publickey: "{{ lookup('file', inventory_dir+'/saml_cert/middleware_saml_sp.crt') }}"

-Now you can use the variables in your tasks and templates.
+Now you can use these variables in your tasks and templates.
 E.g.

-    - name: Put ssl cert for middleware
+    - name: Put SSL certificate for middleware
       copy: content="{{ middleware_ssl_certificate }}" dest=/etc/nginx/middleware.crt
       notify:
           - restart nginx

-    - name: Put proxy key for {{ component_name }}
+    - name: Put SSL private key for middleware
       copy: content="{{ middleware_ssl_key }}" dest=/etc/nginx/middleware.key owner=root mode=400
       notify:
           - restart nginx

 # Encrypting secrets
-An [environment](#environment) will typicaly contain secrets like passwords, private keys.
+An [environment](#environment) will typically contain secrets like passwords, private keys.
 Ansible-tools can use a vault to store these secrets in encrypted form in the environment.
-A vault uses a symetric key to encrypt en decrypt secrets so only this key has to be protected.
-This allows the encrypted values to be put inder version control like the rest of the environment.
+A vault uses a symmetric key to encrypt and decrypt secrets so only this key has to be protected.
+This allows the encrypted values to be put under version control like the rest of the environment.

 The included "create_new_environment.sh" script can be used to create the encryption key for an environment and to generate the secrets required by the environment in one go.
-The specification for the secrets to create and wether to use encryption in configured in the "environment.conf" in the template.
+The specification for the secrets to create and whether to use encryption in configured in the "environment.conf" in the template.

 Ansible-tools promotes a setup for encrypting secrets that is different from the [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html).
-Where the Ansible vault feature encrypts an entire .yml file with varibale names and values, whereas the Asnible-tools approach encrypts just the values en decryptes them just before they are needed.
+The Ansible vault feature encrypts an entire .yml file with variable names and values, whereas the ansible-tools approach encrypts just the values en decrypts them just before they are needed.
 Both use the [python-keyczar](https://pypi.python.org/pypi/python-keyczar) for encryption.

-When talking about a **vault** in the rest of this document this refers to the way Ansible-tools uses keyczar to work with encrypted values, not the Ansible playbook vault.
+When talking about a **vault** in the rest of this document this refers to the way ansible-tools uses keyczar to work with encrypted values, not the Ansible playbook vault.

 ## Required tools